DonnieTD/Liminal/ReadMe.md

 This project is a semantic execution and analysis engine for C.

-It is **not** a compiler, not a traditional VM, not an IR pipeline, not a static analyzer, and not a symbolic executor.
+It is NOT:
+- a compiler
+- a traditional VM
+- an IR pipeline
+- a static analyzer
+- a symbolic executor

-Instead, it treats a program as a **concrete trajectory through semantic state over time**.
+Instead, it treats a program as a concrete trajectory through semantic state over time.

-The program is executed once, producing a complete semantic history.
+The program is executed exactly once, producing a complete semantic history.
 All understanding, reasoning, and visualization happens afterward.

 Execution is separated from analysis.
 Analysis is separated from visualization.

 ---

 ## Core Idea

 Programs are not instruction streams.
 Programs are trajectories through state.

 Execution is modeled as a sequence of state transitions indexed by time.

-Bugs, undefined behavior, and exploits are treated as **pathological transitions in that sequence**, not as crashes, warnings, or abstract violations.
+Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence, not as crashes, warnings, or abstract violations.

-The engine answers the question:
+The engine answers one question:

 How did semantic reality evolve over time, and where did it stop being smooth?

 ---